openstack/swift/doc/source/overview_architecture.rst

 When objects are streamed to or from an object server, they are streamed directly through the proxy server to of from the user -- the proxy server does not spool them.

-For more detailed information about the proxy server, see :doc:`proxy`

 --------
 The Ring